TriLab-bioinf/TriLabs_pipelines/RNA-Seq/README.md

 ```
 The command above will create the file [snakemake_shell_commands.txt](workflow/snakemake_shell_commands.txt) within the `workflow` directory with an unsorted print out of all shell commands executed by the snakemake pipeline.

-### R scripts for running the differential expression analysis are located in the `R` directory